 3. The Rate and Type of Change Are Formula-Dependent

-The mechanical aging curve is not uniform.
-The way a gummy's stiffness changes over time is dictated by its specific formula-the type of sweetener (corn syrup versus tapioca syrup), the gelling agent (gelatin, pectin, agar), the ratio of ingredients, and the inclusion of hygroscopic additives.
+A gummy's aging curve isn't uniform.
+The way a gummy's stiffness changes over time is dictated by its specific formula—the type of sweetener (corn syrup versus tapioca syrup), the gelling agent (gelatin, pectin, agar), the ratio of ingredients, and the inclusion of hygroscopic additives.
 A gummy with a higher humectant load might stay soft for months, while a dry-formula gummy might harden in weeks.
 The slope of the stiffness change matters more than an absolute value, but no one has standardized a "stiffness slope" metric for all gummy types.

 4. Practical Testing vs. Consumer Perception